aknierim/TikZ_assortment/README.md

 * `Heitler_Model` - A graphical representation of the Heitler model of the electromagnetic component of an extensive air shower (EAS).

-* `IACT` - A schematic of an extensive air shower in the atmosphere detected by a pair of Imaging Air Cherenkov Telescopes (IACT).
+* `IACT` - A schematic of an extensive air shower in the atmosphere detected by a pair of Imaging Atmospheric Cherenkov Telescopes (IACT).

 * `QRstandalone` - Generates a QR code.
 Mostly for fun, but also to play around with TeX interface3 syntax.